ucc23/ucc/_clusters/collinder292.md

 glat: -2.58848
 r50: 5.0
 plx: 0.528
-UTI: "0.89"
+UTI: "0.95"
-UTI_COLOR: "#b1dcc2"
+UTI_COLOR: "#aad2bd"
 UTI_C_N_COL: "#d0ebc9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#bce1c5"
+UTI_C_lit_COL: "#a6cab9"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.77
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.85
+UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Collinder 292</b> is a rich, very dense object of very high C3 quality.
 It is located at a relatively close distance from the Sun, below the mid-plane.
-It is well-studied in the literature.<br><br>This object shares a small percentage of members with a later reported entry.
+It is very well-studied in the literature.<br><br>This object shares a small percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 5.0